 as those of Kalnins and Watts (2009) for the NW Pacific.

-To run the notebooks you will have to further install jupyter
+To view and run the notebooks you will have to further install jupyter

 conda install jupyter